chuckersjp/coreos-iso-maker/README.md

 * `masters`	- You will need to define `3` master nodes and their `ipv4` address
 * `workers`	- However many worker nodes you want and their corresponding `ipv4` addresses.
 Recommend no more than 3 at a go.

-There is a second example file called `inventory-multinic.yml` for an example of how to setup dual NIC machines.
+There is a second example file called `inventory-multinic.yml` for an example of how to setup multiple NIC machines.

 You will need to use create individual ignition files and load them to your webserver.
 This project does **NOT** currently do that.